 If you want the lightest possible high functioning tent with bug protection, the ZPacks Hexamid Twin Tent is the best we've tested.
 Check out our comprehensive Ultralight Tent Review to compare all of the models described here, and others.

-Our reviewers will soon be hard at work testing the new Echo II Shelter!
-Check back this summer for more details!
+Our reviewers are currently hard at work testing the latest version of the Hyperlite Mountain Gear Echo II Shelter!
+Check back in late July for a new review!